xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-16-an-introduction-to-runbooks.md

 ### Triggers

-Triggers explain when to invoke a Runbook.
+Triggers explain when to invoke a runbook.
 For example, it could be as simple as "If a server dies".
 Or something a bit more involved "If X job fails, check the logs for A event, then follow process 1, otherwise follow process 2".
 I often nest runbooks so top level ones cover the overall scenario and child runbooks cover